 It takes time for your body to build immunity after vaccination, so you won’t have full protection until 2 weeks after your most recent dose.

 - Different vaccines work (CDC)

-The Moderna vaccine is authorized for people 18 years and over.
-It is a messenger RNA, or mRNA, vaccine and includes two shots spaced 28 days apart.
-Clinical trials showed the Moderna vaccine was 94% effective at preventing COVID-19 and provides strong protection against serious illness.
+The Moderna vaccine is now authorized by the FDA for children ages 6 months and up, and approved for adults 18 years and over.
+It’s also an mRNA vaccine and includes two shots spaced 28 days apart.
+Clinical trials showed the Moderna vaccine also provides strong protection against serious illness.

-The COVID-19 vaccines available in the United States are very effective at preventing severe disease and death, including against the Delta variant.
+Staying up to date with COVID vaccines provides strong protection against severe disease and death when it comes to new variants.
+This includes booster shots at the appropriate time.
 Vaccines also reduce a person’s risk of getting the virus.
-But they are not 100% effective and some fully vaccinated people will become infected (called a breakthrough infection) and experience illness.
-When that happens, the vaccines still provide strong protection against serious illness and death.
+But no vaccine is 100% effective and some fully vaccinated people will become infected and experience illness.
+This is called a breakthrough infection.
+When one happens, the vaccines still provide strong protection against serious illness and death.

 - The Possibility of COVID-19 after Vaccination: Breakthrough Infections (CDC)

 COVID-19 vaccines are an effective tool to bring the pandemic under control.
 No vaccines are 100% able to prevent illness.
 Fortunately, the risk of serious illness, hospitalization, and death are all much lower if you’re vaccinated.